QueenRenee/Tranche-Finance/README.md

 ### Join our Discord server

-We have a space to discuss all things ethereum.org – share your ideas or just say hi over [on Discord](https://discord.gg/CetY6Y4).
+We have a space to discuss all things Tranche – share your ideas or just say hi over [on Discord](https://discord.com/invite/Nv44PTdF3K).